-To achieve an optimal milk supply, feed your baby on cue instead of a pre-set schedule.
+Feed your baby on cue instead of a pre-set schedule to achieve an optimal milk supply.
 This does not mean you can’t have a routine.
-Routine is different from a schedule.
+A routine is different from a schedule.

-During the initiation phase of breastfeeding, which is the first two weeks, it’s essential to feed on cue.
-I don’t even like to give a range of how often to nurse, as people can take the suggestion as a scheduled feeding plan.
+During the initiation phase of breastfeeding, which is the first two weeks, feeding on cue is essential.
+I wouldn’t say I like to give a range of how often to nurse, as people can take the suggestion as a scheduled feeding plan.

 How do I breastfeed when I go back to work?

-If you’re returning to work and trying to figure out how to incorporate a pumping schedule into your regular breastfeeding routine, I’d encourage you to reach out to a lactation consultant.
+If you’re returning to work and trying to figure out how to incorporate a pumping schedule into your regular breastfeeding routine, I will encourage you to reach out to a lactation consultant.

-You’ll want to make sure you’re pumping each time your baby is getting a bottle.
-If your baby is getting three bottles while you’re away, you should pump three times.
-It’s ideal to pump around when your baby is getting a bottle, but it isn’t going to be detrimental to your supply if you cannot align your pumpings with bottle feedings.
+It’s ideal to pump around when your baby gets a bottle, but it isn’t detrimental to your supply if you cannot align your pumpings with bottle feedings.

-What’s most important is that you make sure you’re pumping the same amount of times he’s taking a bottle.
+What’s most important is that you ensure you’re pumping the same amount of times he takes a bottle.